ROCm/hipBLASLt/docs/index.rst

 hipBLASLt Extensions
 ================
-See page usage for more information.
+See extension reference page for more information.